 E-scooters and bike sharing insurance risks

 How does insurance play into this new market?
-Let’s take a look at the primary policies every company should have as part of their insurance portfolio and claim scenarios as they relate to smart mobility vehicles.
+Let’s take a look at the primary insurance policies for micro-mobility companies should have as part of their risk management suite and claim scenarios as they relate to mobility vehicles.

 General liability – A general liability policy covers claims against the company for bodily injury or property damage that occur as a result of negligence.
 For a company that is responsible for thousands of scooters or bikes on public streets, the exposure is significant.
 A claim example would be, a scooter rider side-swiping a car, causing damage.
 Or the same rider driving right into a child on a busy street, causing injuries.
 Since electric scooters are not considered street legal motorized vehicles, the users are not obligated to carry insurance to ride them.
 All of the liability falls on the provider, which is why this is a crucial coverage for any smart mobility company to have.